Judith Raskin: Life and work

 Raskin appeared on the NBC television opera as the bride in Menotti's Labyrinth, an opera that was never intended to be performed on stage.
-Although Harold Schonberg of The Times was critical of the opera, he praised the singers, including John Reardon and Judith Raskin.
+Although Harold Schonberg of The New York Times was critical of the opera, he praised the singers, including John Reardon and Judith Raskin.
 Other roles performed at the Met included Micaela in Carmen, Nanetta in Falstaff, Marzeline in Fidelio and Sophie in Der Rosenkavalier.
 Raskin performed Pamina in The Magic Flute for two summer seasons at the Glyndebourne Festival.
 She also sang at the Chicago Lyric Opera and the San Francisco Opera Company.

 In 1969, Raskin performed in Boston for the Peabody Mason Concert series.
 During the rest of her career, she would specialize in lyrical roles written not only by Mozart but also by Richard Strauss.
 She was chosen by George Szell to be the “first desk soprano” of the Cleveland Orchestra; with the maestro she recorded Mahler's Fourth Symphony, a highly rated recording that was reissued in the CBS Great Performances series.
 The album was nominated for the Best Classical Solo Vocal Album at the 9th Annual Grammy Awards in 1967.
 With Szell she also recorded Mozart's Exsultate, jubilate.
 She was chosen by Igor Stravinsky to be the Anne Trulove in a studio recording of his opera, The Rake's Progress, that was conducted by Stravinsky himself.
 Raskin's discography is extensive, having recorded for Decca, Columbia/CBS, Sony and RCA.
 In addition to her 1967 nomination, she was nominated as Best New Classical Artist at the 1965 ceremony, losing to American mezzo-soprano Marilyn Horne, for her recording of Bach's cantata Jauchzet Gott in Allen Landen, BWV 51.
 Despite having nominations, Raskin won the award for Best Opera Recording at the 11th Annual Grammy Awards for her role as Despina in Mozart's Così fan tutte (alongside cast members Leontyne Price, Tatiana Troyanos, George Shirley, Sherrill Milnes and Ezio Flagello, with conductor Erich Leinsdorf directing the New Philharmonia Orchestra and producer Richard Mohr for RCA).